MetsukiDev/GiftByte/README.md

 # 🎁 GiftByte

-**GiftByte** is a celebration platform for people who want to organize gifts in a cleaner, smarter and more beautiful way.
+**GiftByte** is a celebration platform for people who want to organize gifts in a cleaner, smarter, and more beautiful way.

 Instead of using chaotic group chats and awkward private messages, GiftByte gives users a shared space where they can: